multiversx/mx-docs/docs/developers/transactions/tx-proxies.md

         upgrade -->|code_metadata| upgrade
     end
 ```

+[comment]: # (mx-context-auto)

 ## Original type

 Proxies have the power to define the **original type** by themselves because, when they are generated, they have access to the ABI.

-The return type of each function from proxy is the originally defined within the smart contract.
+The proxy will add the type definition by calling `.original_type()`, which places an [`OriginalResultMarker`](tx-result-handlers#original-result-marker) object as the transaction result handler.
+This is a zero-sized type, it is only there for type inference and safety in result handlers.

+[comment]: # (mx-context-auto)

 ## NotPayable protection